-Torrence Boone is the Vice President of Global Agency Sales and Brand Services at Google.
+Torrence Boone is the Vice President—Global Client Partner at Google.
 He spearheads Google’s strategies in partnering with global advertisers and their agencies, and has 20+ years of experience in major communications disciplines.

 Prior to joining the team at Google in 2010, Boone was the global CEO of a full-service, integrated agency startup built by WPP.
 He began his career at Bain and Company and later held senior roles at Avenue A (now Razorfish) and Digitas.

 At Google, Boone drives the company’s global relationships with marketing and advertising agencies in addition to a series of brand services focused on global advertisers.
 He handles general management responsibilities for channel strategy, marketing, finance, operations, product development, and HR/talent.
 Torrence Boone’s most notable achievements thus far — closing multi-billion dollar deals, developing new product initiatives, and launching BrandLab flagships in multiple countries, to name a few — all embody Google’s “10X” mindset.

 At Google, we have this notion of 10X thinking or moon-shot thinking.
 You don’t focus on the incremental.
 You focus on the logarithmic or the exponential.
 If you set ambitious goals, it forces people to step outside of their comfort zone and what they think might be possible.

 A trusted senior professional in marketing and advertising for over 20 years, Torrence Boone is highly experienced with the dynamic nature of the industry.
 Technology has driven seismic shifts in advertising over the past decade or so — from new ad formats to fragmentation of media channels to collection and analysis of consumer data — and opened up channels for creativity and innovation like never before.
 It’s an exciting time to be sure, but it also raises a crucial question: how (and where) exactly do brands fit in consumers’ lives nowadays?